7 Powerful Reasons To Use Only WebP Images for WordPress

 4: Image SEO And Google Guidelines Compliant

-Thus, people using WebP versions of images rather than JPEG or PNG tend to perform better in image SEO because they comply with Google guidelines.
-This also helps them drive traffic to their blog, not only from Google search but also from image search.
+Thus, using WebP versions of images rather than JPEG or PNG tends to perform better in image SEO because it complies with Google guidelines.
+This also helps them drive traffic to your blog, not only from Google search but also from image search.

 5: Faster Loading Web Pages